Diese Webseite ist nicht kompatibel mit Ihrem Browser.

 Nowadays almost all executives agree that innovation is critical for competitiveness, progress, and results.

 84% of German executives say that the future of their business lies in innovation.*

 3/4 of international executives agree that changes brought about by COVID-19 will be a big opportunity for growth.**

 It is at the top of the agenda, but when you ask people what do you understand by innovation, you get all different kind of answers, but rarely you’ll hear the answer “A PROCESS of developing solutions to unmet customer problems” or something equivalent.

 But established companies are set up to be consistent and stable for ease of control.
-Stability, consistency and control is the antithesis of luck, happened by chance or not repeatable sparks of genius.
-So why do we treat innovation differently than any other part of the business where we tend to structure and optimise meticulously to make it predictable and repeatable.
+Stability, consistency, and control are the antithesis of luck, happened by chance or not repeatable sparks of genius.
+So why do we treat innovation differently than any other part of the business where we tend to structure and optimize meticulously to make it predictable and repeatable.

 Make it repeatable, predictable, fact-based, systematic

 Rather than a distinct moment or idea, it should be a repeatable, plannable process to deliver tangible results.
 A methodology that creates a consistent, predictable, and sustainable path for innovation.